lucius-barde/bardic-cms/README.md

 The list of parameters is documented in each one of the  /modules/{module].json files.

-Here are some of the default OppidumCMS modules (this list might be outdated):
+Here are of the default Bardic CMS modules:

-- **site:** Site blob is the website's root element, containing site-wide configuration.
-There should be max.
-1 site blob per site.
-	- string homelink: the url field of the home page (must be set and changed manually)
-	- object languages: the active languages on the website in an object format, where the key is the 2-letter short language identifier, and the value is the human-readable name of the language.
-Example {"en":"English","fr":"Français"}
-	- string default_language: the 2-letter short language identifier for the default language (i.e. "en", "fr", "de", etc.)

-- **user:** User blobs handle login info and access rights for the website's users.
-A fresh install comes with one user called *admin*.
-	- int level: the access rights level: "3" is (super)admin privileges, "2" is moderator, "1" is contributor, and "0" is simple user with no editing rights. "-1" (-2,-3...) could be used to handle banned users with different banning reasons.
-	- the status field is used for validating or deleting users: "1" is active, "0" is pending (confirm e-mail etc.), and "-1" is for a user who deleted his own account.

-TODO:  most of the user access rights and stuff are not yet developed.

 - **page:** Page blobs are used for displaying pages, and their URL field is automatically used for URL rewriting.
-OppidumCMS can handle a maximum sub-page depth of 3 levels.
+Bardic CMS can handle a maximum sub-page depth of 3 levels.
 	- unsigned_int order: the numeric order in which pages come in the sitemap.
 	- string metaDescription: the <meta name="description" /> tag for search engines.
 	- the parent field should be the site blob's ID if a 1st level page, or another page's ID if a subpage.